Custom during the Lenten season, because it’s a time to reflect on Jesus’s death and self-sacrifice, is

 Working on the one thing.

 Okay.
-When we pick the one thing we’re gonna give up, whether for a day, a week, or for Lent, I usually advise people to look for the one habit we’re pretty sure we can’t give up.
-Something we really don’t wanna give up.
-Something that’s a real challenge.
+When we pick the one thing we’re gonna give up, whether for a day, a week, or for Lent, I usually advise people to look for something that’d be hard to do without.
+Something we don’t wanna give up.
+Something that’s a challenge.
 Like coffee, beer, watching sports (especially during playoffs, and Major League Baseball’s opening day, which almost always lands during Lent), bread, meat, social media, television, betting, video games… anything you habitually do, but can do without.

 Instead of that thing you’ve given up, pray.
 Any time you’re tempted to slip up on your fast, pray.
 Yep, it means you’re gonna pray more often.
 That’s the point.